h-a-n-a/mimalloc_rust/README.md

 This is a FORKED version of Mimalloc Rust.

 - Support mimalloc v3, use feature `v3` to enable.
-- Changed name from mimalloc to mimalloc-rspack and libmimalloc-sys
+- Changed name from mimalloc to mimalloc-rspack and rspack-libmimalloc-sys
 - Versions of rust crates are changed to v0.2
-- `package.links` was removed in libmimalloc-sys-rspack.
-Now, you will be responsible for not linking multiple copies of the same mimalloc

 [![Latest Version]][crates.io] [![Documentation]][docs.rs]